Jump to a section

 Learners in Year 7 study the fundamental elements of Drama during a weekly lesson on a half termly carousel with Music.
 They will explore the use of theatrical skills and techniques to perform improvised and scripted work.
 Developing the Aspire values and competencies, learners will work collaboratively to generate ideas, characters, storylines and imaginative performances.

 Year 8 and 9 learners have a weekly lesson in a half term carousel with Music to develop and consolidate and develop their prior learning, knowledge and understanding of theatrical techniques, stylised skills, themed devised, scripted and performed drama.

-Option groups in Years 10 and 11 are working towards GCSE exams with the AQA and EDUQAS exam boards.
-All learners will be assessed on the number grade 1-9 system.
 There is a focus on the development of practical skills with reflective written evidence of understanding.
-There is a moderated practical exam in year 11 and learners will also sit a controlled written exam to consolidate their understanding of the theatrical needs of a live performance, the roles and responsibilities undertaken in the theatre and the needs of a performer to act characters from a published script.
+Learners will experience controlled and practical exams alongside the development of coursework to consolidate their understanding of the theatrical needs of a live performance, the roles and responsibilities undertaken in the theatre and the needs of a performer to act characters from a published script.

 Year 7, 8 and 9 learners will have a half termly practical and key knowledge assessment.

 Years 10 and 11 learners will have regular practical and written assessments linked with the components of the exam followed by a controlled written exam.
-All learner progress will be assessed against the AQA and EDUQAS objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse and evaluate information and ideas).
+All learner progress will be assessed against the exam board objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse and evaluate information and ideas).